 Each building offers different floor plans.
 Most new students are expected to share rooms with at least one other student.
 New students may also be assigned to triple or quad rooms.
 Most singles are reserved for upper-class continuing students.
 Learning communities provide opportunities for students to live together based on similar interests.

-As of Aug.
-1, 2016, in order to ensure a healthy working, living and learning community, The University of Tampa campus is smoke and tobacco free.
+In order to ensure a healthy working, living and learning community, The University of Tampa campus is smoke and tobacco free.
 Read the full policy, find cessation resources and frequently asked questions.